Arefaris/Easy-Media-Renamer/README.md

 # README

 ## About
-My application allows users to rename TV show episodes using information from the TVmaze API.
+Easy Media Renamer allows users to rename TV show episodes using information from the TVmaze API.
 The app fetches data from TVmaze to provide accurate and up-to-date episode titles, ensuring your episode library is always correctly labeled.
-Future updates will expand the number of APIs supported, enhancing the app's functionality and data sources.
 ## Building

-To build a redistributable, production mode package, use `wails build`.
+To build a redistributable yourself, use `wails build`.